 Housing is not guaranteed.
 However, Seton Hall will set aside 1,150 beds for new students.
 We encourage all incoming students to complete the housing application and pay the housing deposit of $375 by May 1, if not sooner.

 Once you have been accepted to Seton Hall University, you may pay your housing deposit online, at the same link where you pay your tuition deposit.
 Please be sure to pay the deposit for students new to housing.
 Note: the housing deposit is non-refundable after May 1st.

 Housing Assignments, Roommates and Moving Instructions

 If you do live on campus, you must participate in a University meal plan.
-We offer a variety of options to suit your lifestyle, including varying numbers of meals, guest passes and Pirate Bucks (a debit-like card you can use across campus).
-If you do not select a meal plan and plan to live on campus, Meal Plan 1 will be selected for you.
+First year students may choose from one of the unlimited plans (meal plan U, meal plan U-300, or meal plan U-700).
+If you do not select a meal plan and plan to live on campus, Meal Plan U will be selected for you.
 You will have until the end of Add/Drop each semester to change your meal plan.
-Pirate Bucks rollover from Fall to Spring semesters but do not carry over through the summer and into the Fall.
+Pirate Bucks rollover from fall to spring semesters but do not carry over through the summer and into the fall.

 Billing for Housing and Meal Plans

 Students who have a housing assignment and meal plan must be registered as full-time students (12 or more credits unless graduating that semester.)
 Shortly after you are registered for classes, your housing and meal plan charges for the upcoming semester will be applied to your student account.
 All bills are due upon receipt as noted on your e-bill.